June 1, 2021

 The impact of the bullwhip effect has never been more prevalent than at present.
 Demand is now outstripping supply in many parts of the world, and transporting cargo is still challenging.

-Consumers are in purchase mode.
+Consumers in the United States are in purchase mode.
 Having been faced with lockdowns and closed stores, consumers have reawakened from the pandemic.
 According to a recent report by JP Morgan, consumer spending in the U.S. is increasing: